-(a) As soon as practicable, but no later than August 1, 2015, the Department shall develop proposed classifications for all coal combustion residuals surface impoundments,

-1 including active and retired sites, for the purpose of closure and remediation based on these 2 sites' risks to public health, safety, and welfare; the environment; and natural resources and 3 shall determine a schedule for closure and required remediation that is based on the degree of 4 risk to public health, safety, and welfare; the environment; and natural resources posed by the 5 impoundments and that gives priority to the closure and required remediation of impoundments 6 that pose the greatest risk.
-In assessing the risk, the Department shall evaluate information 7 received pursuant to G.S.
+- (a) As soon as practicable, but no later than August 1, 2015, the Department shall develop proposed classifications for all coal combustion residuals surface impoundments, including active and retired sites, for the purpose of closure and remediation based on these sites' risks to public health, safety, and welfare; the environment; and natural resources and shall determine a schedule for closure and required remediation that is based on the degree of risk to public health, safety, and welfare; the environment; and natural resources posed by the impoundments and that gives priority to the closure and required remediation of impoundments that pose the greatest risk.
+In assessing the risk, the Department shall evaluate information received pursuant to G.S.
 130A-309.209 and G.S.
-130A-309.210 and any other information 8 deemed relevant and, at a minimum, consider all of the following: 9 Any imminent hazards to public health, safety, or welfare resulting from the (1) 10 impoundment.
-11

-- (2) Structural condition and hazard potential of the impoundment. - (3) The proximity of surface waters to the impoundment and whether any surface waters are contaminated or imminently threatened by contamination as a result of the impoundment. - Information concerning the horizontal and vertical extent of soil and (4) groundwater contamination for all contaminants confirmed to be present in groundwater in exceedance of groundwater quality standards and all significant factors affecting contaminant transport. - The location and nature of all receptors and significant exposure pathways.
-(5) - (6) The geological and hydrogeological features influencing the movement and chemical and physical character of the contaminants. - Amount and characteristics of coal combustion residuals in the (7) impoundment. - (8) Any other factor the Department deems relevant to establishment of risk. - The Department shall issue a proposed classification for each coal combustion residuals surface impoundment based upon the assessment conducted pursuant to subsection (a) of this section as high-risk, intermediate-risk, or low-risk.
+130A-309.210 and any other information deemed relevant and, at a minimum, consider all of the following: - (1) Any hazards to public health, safety, or welfare resulting from the impoundment. - (2) Structural condition and hazard potential of the impoundment. - (3) The proximity of surface waters to the impoundment and whether any surface waters are contaminated or threatened by contamination as a result of the impoundment. - (4) Information concerning the horizontal and vertical extent of soil and groundwater contamination for all contaminants confirmed to be present in groundwater in exceedance of groundwater quality standards and all significant factors affecting contaminant transport. - (5) The location and nature of all receptors and significant exposure pathways. - (6) The geological and hydrogeological features influencing the movement and chemical and physical character of the contaminants. - (7) Amount and characteristics of coal combustion residuals in the impoundment. - (8) Any other factor the Department deems relevant to establishment of risk. - (b) The Department shall issue a proposed classification for each coal combustion residuals surface impoundment based upon the assessment conducted pursuant to subsection (a) of this section as high-risk, intermediate-risk, or low-risk.
 Within 30 days after a proposed classification has been issued, the Department shall issue a written declaration, including findings of fact, documenting the proposed classification.
-The Department shall provide for public participation on the proposed risk classification as follows: - The Department shall make copies of the written declaration issued pursuant (1) to this subsection available for inspection as follows: - A copy of the declaration shall be provided to the local health a. director. - A copy of the declaration shall be provided to the public library b. located in closest proximity to the site in the county or counties in which the site is located. - The Department shall post a copy of the declaration on the c.
-Department's Web site. - The Department may place copies of the declaration in other d. locations so as to assure the availability thereof to the public. - Before issuing a proposed classification of an impoundment as high-risk, (2) intermediate-risk, or low-risk, the Department shall give notice of the written declaration issued pursuant to this subsection as follows: - A notice and summary of the declaration shall be published weekly a. for a period of three consecutive weeks in a newspaper having general circulation in the county or counties where the site is located. - Notice of the written declaration shall be given by first-class mail to b. persons who have requested such notice.
-Such notice shall include a summary of the written declaration and state the locations where a copy of the written declaration is available for inspection.
-The
+The Department shall provide for public participation on the proposed risk classification as follows: - (1) The Department shall make copies of the written declaration issued pursuant to this subsection available for inspection as follows: - a.
+A copy of the declaration shall be provided to the local health director. - b.
+A copy of the declaration shall be provided to the public library located in closest proximity to the site in the county or counties in which the site is located. - c.
+The Department shall post a copy of the declaration on the Department's Web site.